 120 Introductory Chemistry (4)

 An introduction to chemical principles, including atomic and molecular structure, states of matter, chemical reactions, stoichiometry, thermodynamics, and chemical equilibria.
 Most of the work is quantitative in nature.
 Emphasizes development of problem solving skills.
-Lecture four hours, laboratory three hours each week.
-Prerequisites: CHEM PL or PHSC 100 and math placement H, A or B, or MATH 104 with a grade of C- or higher.
-Offered each semester.
+Lecture three hours, laboratory three hours each week.
+Prerequisites: CHEM PL or PHSC 100 and math placement H, A or B, or MATH 104 with a grade of C- or higher. $20 lab fee.
+Offered every semester.

 200 Inorganic Chemistry (4)

-An integrated lecture and laboratory experience introducing the concepts of inorganic chemistry in light of modern theory.
+Integrated lecture and laboratory experience introducing the concepts of inorganic chemistry in light of modern theory.
 Topics include chemical periodicity, bonding, kinetics, descriptive chemistry, coordination chemistry, oxidation-reduction, electrochemistry, and solid-state structure, as well as techniques for synthesis and characterization of inorganic compounds.
 Lecture three hours, laboratory three hours each week.
 Prerequisite: CHEM 120.
-Offered each spring.
+Offered every spring.

 210 Analytical Chemistry (4)

 Applies analytical techniques to inorganic, organic, and biochemical systems.
 The experimental methods include volumetric and gravimetric analysis, chromatographic, and spectroscopic techniques.
 Prerequisite: CHEM 120.
 Lecture three hours, laboratory three hours each week.
-Offered fall of even-numbered years.
+Offered every fall.

 221 Organic Chemistry I (4)

 A comprehensive survey of the chemistry of carbon compounds, including their structure, properties, reactions, reaction mechanisms, spectroscopy, and stereochemistry, with a focus on hydrocarbons, haloalkanes, and alcohols.
 Introduces modern organic laboratory techniques, including purification methods, organic synthesis, and product analysis.
 Lecture three hours, laboratory three hours each week.
-Prerequisite: CHEM 120.
-Offered each fall.
+Prerequisite: CHEM 120. $25 lab fee.
+Offered every fall.

 222 Organic Chemistry II (4)

 A comprehensive survey of the chemistry of carbon compounds, including their structure, properties, reactions, reaction mechanisms, spectroscopy, and stereochemistry, with a focus on aromatic, amine, and carbonyl compounds.
 Development of organic laboratory skills, including microscale techniques, organic synthesis, product analysis, and spectroscopy.
 Lecture three hours, laboratory three hours each week.
-Prerequisite: CHEM 221.
-Offered each spring.
+Prerequisite: CHEM 221. $25 lab fee.
+Offered every spring.

 270 Environmental Chemistry (4)